MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ##### Recommendations

-- Before you migrate to Azure, use Azure Migrate to get insights into resource usage and recommendations for SKU size.
+- Before you migrate to Azure, use Azure Migrate to get insights into resource usage and recommendations for sizing.
 - Analyze resource utilization patterns over a specific time frame to help establish baseline usage, identify peak periods, and predict resource spikes.
 - Create a dependency map that outlines the components on your critical path.
 Actively maintain the map, and regularly check it for changes in the solution.